kublaj/Citizen/README.md

 ##Demo

-~~You can see Citizen in action at [paszternak.me](http://paszternak.me).~~ There is currelntly no live demo for the theme, although I have plans to create a demo site.
+~~You can see Citizen in action at [paszternak.me](http://paszternak.me).~~

+Currently there is no live demo for the theme, although I have plans to create one.

 ##ToDos